 The approach includes a scorecard of 10 KPIs, selected to help us understand and communicate how the full spectrum of our activities contributes to local economies.

-Going forward, we plan to combine the scorecard with our existing community and stakeholder engagement systems.
-This will ensure a balanced understanding of how our development efforts affect our assets, both positively and negatively, and support management decisions on the design of asset-level community development strategies.
+We are combining the scorecard with our existing community and stakeholder engagement systems.
+This supports a balanced understanding of how our development efforts affect our assets, both positively and negatively, and supports management decisions on the design of asset-level community development strategies.

 The scorecard currently focuses on understanding the tangible results of our investments, but over time, the data collected will give us a better understanding of how our development activities affect local economies.
 We plan to make the scorecard more flexible, to reflect local societal specificities, particularly the presence of various vulnerable groups.